ohscar/rmalloc/doc/paper/method.rst

 .. [#] http://en.wikipedia.org/wiki/SUnit
 .. [#] http://en.wikipedia.org/wiki/JUnit

-..
-XXX: Describe in-depth what the benchmark tool does, see commented-out paragraph below.
+.. raw:: comment-xxx

-..
+  X X X: Describe in-depth what the benchmark tool does, see commented-out paragraph below.

   parallel with unit tests to make sure each part works as intended.
 Benchmarking is done with a separate tool that allows the use of arbitrary applications for simulating real-world performance, and also does visualization of execution time, space efficiency and distribution of allocation requests.